vercel/next.js/packages/next/README.md

 {
   "compilerOptions": {
-    "allowJs": true, /* Allow JavaScript files to be type checked. */ "jsx": "preserve", /* Preserves jsx outside of Next.js. */ "target": "esnext", /* The type checking input. */ "module": "esnext", /* Specifies the type of module to type check. */ "lib": ["dom", "es2017"], /* List of library files to be included in the type checking. */ "noEmit": true, /* Do not emit outputs.
-Makes sure tsc only does type checking. */ "moduleResolution": "node", /* Determine how modules get resolved. */ "allowSyntheticDefaultImports": true, /* Allow default imports from modules with no default export. */ "isolatedModules": true, /* to match webpack loader */ "esModuleInterop": true, /* matches compilation setting */
+    "allowJs": true, /* Allow JavaScript files to be type checked. */ "alwaysStrict": true, /* Parse in strict mode. */ "esModuleInterop": true, /* matches compilation setting */ "isolatedModules": true, /* to match webpack loader */ "jsx": "preserve", /* Preserves jsx outside of Next.js. */ "lib": ["dom", "es2017"], /* List of library files to be included in the type checking. */ "module": "esnext", /* Specifies the type of module to type check. */ "moduleResolution": "node", /* Determine how modules get resolved. */ "noEmit": true, /* Do not emit outputs.
+Makes sure tsc only does type checking. */

-    /* Strict Type-Checking Options, optional, but recommended. */ "strict": true /* Enable all strict type-checking options. */, "noImplicitAny": true /* Raise error on expressions and declarations with an implied 'any' type. */, "strictNullChecks": true /* Enable strict null checks. */, "strictFunctionTypes": true /* Enable strict checking of function types. */, "strictBindCallApply": true /* Enable strict 'bind', 'call', and 'apply' methods on functions. */, "strictPropertyInitialization": true /* Enable strict checking of property initialization in classes. */, "noImplicitThis": true /* Raise error on 'this' expressions with an implied 'any' type. */, "alwaysStrict": true, /* Parse in strict mode. */ "noUnusedLocals": true, /* Report errors on unused locals. */ "noUnusedParameters": true, /* Report errors on unused parameters. */ "noFallthroughCasesInSwitch": true, /* Report errors for fallthrough cases in switch statement. */ }
+    /* Strict Type-Checking Options, optional, but recommended. */ "noFallthroughCasesInSwitch": true, /* Report errors for fallthrough cases in switch statement. */ "noUnusedLocals": true, /* Report errors on unused locals. */ "noUnusedParameters": true, /* Report errors on unused parameters. */ "strict": true /* Enable all strict type-checking options. */,

+    "target": "esnext" /* The type checking input. */ }
 }
 ```